Package 'iotables'

 digits

-Number of decimals for rounding, defaults to NULL.
+Integer.
+Number of decimals for rounding.
+Defaults to NULL (no rounding).

 Details

-Forward linkages as defined by the Eurostat Manual of Supply, Use and Input-Output Tables (pp. 506–507) and the United Nations Handbook on Supply and Use Tables and Input-Output Tables with Extensions and Applications p637.
+Defined as the row sums of the Ghosh inverse, in line with the Eurostat Manual of Supply, Use and Input-Output Tables (pp. 506–507) and the United Nations Handbook on Supply and Use Tables and Input-Output Tables with Extensions and Applications (p.
+637).

 Value